Skip to main content

 • Notifications are sent via the user’s auth email; any unauthorized recovery attempt is surfaced.

 Timed recovery is designed for worst-case scenarios.
-Encourage users to register passkeys during onboarding so recovery is straightforward in common situations (new device, lost phone).
+Encourage users to link multiple authentication methods during onboarding so social auth recovery covers the common cases (new device, lost provider account).

 Recovery UX guidance for fintechs